CorrM/Unreal-Finder-Tool/README.md

 - `SDK generator ReWork` is hard changes for `sdk generator`.
   - That's make the tool now faster than before significantly.
   - Easy to add and improve feature In the future.
-- `Tool Debugging`, it's to help fetching why tool crashed and generate file that's help to solve the problem. thx [@WheresMyRide](https://github.com/WheresMyRide)
+- `Tool Debugging`, it's to help fetching why tool crashed and generate file that's help to solve the problem.
 - New UI that give me some space to add new `Features`.
 - `Address Veiwer` is a hex viwer to dump memory arround to address pulled form the tool.
   - That's give you ability to check if your address is valid to use or not.
 - Add some UI labels.
-  - Unreal Version: That's fetch which UE that game development with. thx [@WheresMyRide](https://github.com/WheresMyRide)
+  - Unreal Version: That's fetch which UE that game development with.
   - Win Title: Get window title of target game.
 - `GObjects/GName Finder` Improved.
   - Let `GNames address` that's pulled from the finder to be used directly without need to dereference it.